microsoft/code-with-engineering-playbook/README.md

 ## "The" Checklist

-If you do nothing else follow the [Tech Lead's Checklist](TECH-LEADS-CHECKLIST.md)!
+If you do nothing else follow the [Engineering Fundamentals Checklist](ENG-FUNDAMENTALS-CHECKLIST.md)!
 It's here to help follow the Engineering Fundamentals.

 ## Structure of a Sprint